SummaryRead the full fact sheet

 Children of all ages need adequate sleep and rest.
 Babies may have trouble feeding properly or finishing their feeds if they are tired.
 Older babies and toddlers may be more difficult to handle, since tiredness often translates into crankiness and tears.

-Even if your child sleeps well at night, they still need a morning and or afternoon nap until at least around the age of two and a half to three years.
+Even if your child sleeps well at night, they still need a daytime nap, or two, until at least around the age of two and a half to three years.